 Once completed, your Capital Needs Assessment is a negotiating tool, one that can create savings and profit.
-It can also solidify underlying value.
-Its good to know if a targeted investment property acquisition will need, for example, $250,000 in total repairs, better to know that half this number is immediate with the balance invested over a five or ten year term.
+It can also solidify the underlying value.
+Its good to know if a targeted investment property acquisition will need, for example, $250,000 in total repairs, better to know that half this number is immediate with the balance invested over a five or ten-year term.

 Buying an apartment building is not an impulse purchase.
 The multifamily acquisition process is a significant time commitment but one that can be very rewarding.
 Including a CNA into the acquisition process allows a buyer greater confidence.
 Beyond simple maintenance, any investment of several million dollars (or higher) should have as part of the buyers due diligence an assessment of capital needs.

 Warren Buffet purchased BNSF Railway this year.
 Soon after the closing on the $26 Billion Dollar deal Mr. Buffet called the CEO and said “I’m looking forward to our first century together”.
 Indeed, Mr. Buffet knows how to plan for the future.